 - How far we’ve come and what’s on the horizon

 Who We Are

-Jennifer Robbins has been designing for the Web since 1993 when she designed the first commercial web site, Global Network Navigator, for O’Reilly Media.
-Since then she has written several books on web design for O’Reilly, including Web Design in a Nutshell and Learning Web Design.
-She taught at Mass College of Art and Johnson and Wales University, and she has spoken at many tech conferences.
-Her pet project, Cooking with Rockstars, combined her love of cooking and indie rock music.
+Jennifer Robbins has been designing for the web since 1993 when she designed the first commercial web site, Global Network Navigator, for O’Reilly Media.
+Since then she has written more than a dozen books on web design for O’Reilly, including Web Design in a Nutshell and Learning Web Design.
+She co-founded Artifact Conference in 2013 with Christopher and Ari.
+Once upon a time for fun, she interviewed indie rockers about cooking and food on her early video podcast, Cooking with Rockstars.

 Our Origin Story

 On August 12, 2012, she put this desire out to the Universe… using Twitter, of course!
 Just two minutes later, Christopher Schmitt answered her call with “I’m in!” and a conference was born.
-The combination of Jennifer’s, Christopher’s, and Ari’s years of experience, connections in the web community, and passion for education has gotten ARTIFACT off to a roaring good start.
+The combination of Jennifer’s, Christopher’s, and Ari’s years of experience, connections in the web community, and passion for education got ARTIFACT off to a roaring good start.